Sports Medicine And Chiropractic Care

 The Problem Facing Us Today in Sports Medicine

-Presently, we see a persistent failure within the medical model which has resulted in more children with adult diseases than any time in our Nation’s history.
+Presently, we see a persistent failure within the medical model which has resulted in more children with adult diseases than any time in our nation’s history.
 Insurance companies dictate the manner by which people are treated not for the good of people, but for the profit of the shareholders.
 Those involved include the hospitals, pharmaceutical companies, and the doctors through their strict protocols established by the insurance corporations and now funded by the Federal Government.
 The saddest thing is that doctors truly feel that they are doing a great service to humanity but cannot think “outside the box”.
-Parents are not sure who they can trust to effectively care for their children and opinion is severely divided.
+Parents are not sure who they can trust to effectively care for their children and opinions are severely divided.

 The Broken System

 At the time of this installment, the manner by which athletes are processed is as follows:

 - An athlete is screened by an MD untrained in biomechanics via State Athletic Association mandated sports physical.
 State Athletic Association is guided by other medical physicians.